divaprotocol/oracles/README.md

 2. `yarn hardhat test` to run tests (includes compilation of contracts)
 3. `yarn hardhat test test/DIVAOracleTellor.test.js` to run the tests in `test/DIVAOracleTellor.test.js`

-# Upcoming changes
-* `expiryDate` will be renamed to `expiryTime`

 # Settlement process in DIVA
 DIVA protocol expects one value input following pool expiration.
-The purpose of this specification is to describe how data providers can access the relevant data and submit their value.
+The purpose of this specification is to describe how data providers can access the relevant data and submit the final value.

 Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) for more details about oracles and the settlement process in DIVA.